rana932/rana932/README.md

 - 🔗 [LinkedIn](https://linkedin.com/in/abhijeet-rana-583a7b284)
 - 🌐 [Portfolio](https://abhijeet001.pythonanywhere.com)

 ## 💡 Fun Fact
-I’m a creative soul with a passion for clean code and sleek designs.
+- I’m a creative soul with a passion for clean code and sleek designs.
-I love bringing ideas to life through web pages—and when it comes to Python, I’m all in!
+- I love bringing ideas to life through web pages—and when it comes to Python, I’m all in!
-To become a Developer at Microsoft is my dream, and every line of code is a step closer.
+- Becoming a Developer at Microsoft is my dream, and every line of code is a step closer.

 ## ✨ Fun Quote to Live By
 “Code is like humor.
 When you have to explain it, it’s bad.” – Cory House